akka/akka/akka-docs/rst/scala/remoting.rst

    }
   }

-Keep in mind that local.address will almost always be in one of private network ranges:
+Keep in mind that local.address will most likely be in one of private network ranges:

 * *10.0.0.0 - 10.255.255.255* (network class A)
 * *172.16.0.0 - 172.31.255.255* (network class B)